Andr3yg/ADSI_andreyg/contexto.md

 **Andrey**: Ok, now let's talk about Tech world.

-**Andrey**: Do you prefer an local server or a cloud server like cloud computing?
+**Andrey**: Do you prefer a local server or a cloud server like cloud computing?

 **Google Asistant**: I think we should use cloud computing because it is more cheap than to have local servers.
 What do you think?